-We estimated the cost effectiveness of TIMs over a lifetime time horizon for adult patients with moderate-to-severe UC in biologic-naïve and biologic-experienced populations.
+We estimated the cost effectiveness of TIMs, considering a lifetime time horizon for adult patients with moderate-to-severe UC in biologic-naïve and biologic-experienced populations.
 Patient time spent in health states of active UC, response without remission, and response with remission was summed to provide estimates of life expectancy, quality-adjusted life expectancy, and evLY gained.
 Annual net health care costs, including net price drug acquisition, administration, adverse events, and colectomy were summed to estimate lifetime costs for TIMs and conventional treatment.
-We used a transition matrix for conventional treatment based on the placebo arm of RCTs and applied a risk ratio for TIMs for response without remission and response with remission to derive TIM-specific transition probabilities between health states for induction and maintenance.
-Based on these assumptions, the cost effectiveness of TIMs was estimated to range from \$229,000 to \$584,000 per QALY in the biologic-naïve population and \$382,000 to \$553,000 per QALY in the biologic-experienced population.
+We used a transition matrix for conventional treatment based on the placebo arm of RCTs and applied a risk ratio for TIMs for response without remission and response with remission to derive TIMspecific transition probabilities between health states for induction and maintenance.
+Based on these assumptions, the cost effectiveness of TIMs was estimated to range from \$186,000 to \$1,870,000 per QALY in the biologic-naïve population and \$495,000 to \$1,885,000 per QALY in the biologic-experienced population.
+It is important to note that the magnitude of difference in the total QALY estimates across interventions was not large (largest difference was 0.11), suggesting an increased importance for the cost differences when interpreting the results.
 Results for cost per evLY gained were similar but slightly lower than cost per QALY, as a result of a small decrease in mortality with the use of TIMs due to avoidance of colectomy.
+In general, the incremental cost of TIMs versus conventional treatment was modest given the annual price of TIMs, the use of subsequent treatments, and a lifetime time horizon.
+In our model, initial non-responders and those who lose response to a TIM are assumed to discontinue treatment.
+With this assumption, few patients remain on the initial TIM longer than a year.
+Appendix Table E12 shows the distribution of patients across health states at the end of one, five, and 10 years.
+Approximately 20% of biologicnaïve patients and 10% of biologic-experienced patients remain in clinical remission or response without remission health states at five years.

-The only scenarios in which TIMs compared to conventional treatment resulted in cost per QALY estimates below the \$150,000 per QALY threshold were for infliximab and infliximab-abda compared with conventional treatment with a modified societal perspective in the biologic-naïve population and for tofacitinib and vedolizumab compared with adalimumab in the biologic-experienced population.
+Scenarios in which TIMs resulted in cost per QALY estimates below the \$150,000 per QALY threshold were infliximab and infliximab biosimilars compared with conventional treatment in the biologic-naïve population in the modified societal perspective, infliximab-dyyb using a five-year time horizon, and for tofacitinib compared with adalimumab in the biologic-experienced population.

-Considerable uncertainty exists in our model, primarily driven by estimates of health utility values and wide confidence intervals of risk ratio estimates produced in the NMA.
+Considerable uncertainty exists in our model, primarily driven by estimates of health utility values, wide confidence intervals of risk ratio estimates produced in the NMA, and subsequent treatment pathways.
 However, results of the probabilistic sensitivity analysis showed that TIMs are unlikely to be cost effective at the \$150,000 per QALY threshold.

-Based on our analysis, the cost per additional QALY for TIMs would exceed usual thresholds for cost effectiveness.
+Based on our analysis, the cost per additional QALY for TIMs is expected to exceed usual thresholds for cost effectiveness.
 These results were tested under a variety of assumptions and alternative sources of model inputs, few of which drove the incremental cost per QALY below the threshold of \$150,000 per QALY gained.